 Watering: Fescue grass has moderate water needs and requires approximately 1 to 1.5 inches of water per week, either from rainfall or irrigation.
 Water deeply and infrequently to encourage deep root growth and drought tolerance.
 Water in the early morning to minimize evaporation and reduce the risk of fungal diseases.

 Fertilization: Regular fertilization is crucial for providing the nutrients fescue grass needs to thrive.
-Apply a balanced fertilizer in the spring and fall, following the recommendations on the product label.
-Avoid over-fertilizing, as this can lead to excessive growth and susceptibility to pests and diseases.
+Apply a balanced fertilizer with a 3:1:2 or 4:1:2 ratio of nitrogen, phosphorus, and potassium, such as PGF Complete™ 16-4-8, during the growing season following the recommendations on the product label.
+Avoid over-fertilizing, as this can lead to excessive growth and susceptibility to pests and diseases, and avoid fertilizing in the hot summer months, as this can stress the grass.

 Aeration: Aerating your lawn once or twice a year helps alleviate soil compaction and improve air and water penetration.
 Use a core aerator to remove plugs of soil, allowing nutrients to reach the grassroots more effectively.
 Aerating also encourages deep root growth and enhances the overall health of the fescue lawn.